blaze/blaze/docs/source/overview.rst

 between databases, formats, proprietary data warehouses, and other silos.

-The core of Blaze is a generic N-dimensional array/table object with a very general “data type” and “data shape” to a robust type system for all kinds of data; especially semi-structured, sparse, and columnar data.
+The core of Blaze is a generic N-dimensional array/table object with a general “data type” and “data shape” in a robust type system for all kinds of data; especially semi-structured, sparse, and columnar data.
 Blaze’s generalized calculation engine can iterate over the distributed array or table and dispatch to low-level kernels, selected via the dynamic data typing mechanism.

 .. image:: svg/nested.png